ajferrara/Telling-Stories-with-Data/final_project_aferrara.md

 # Final Project | A.J.
 Ferrara | Fall 2020 | 94-870

 **The idea and outline (Part I)**
 Part I was the initial story outline.
 Since then, I have changed the call to action to be more impactful.
 Instead of 'When thinking about an EV purchase, consider all the factors', I decided that the story was more pro-EV and should help non-adopters be more informed and possibly look into an EV purchase.
+The new call to action is 'Take Another Look at an EV!'.
 [Final Project: Part 1](/final_project_part1_aferrara.md)

 **Mock-ups and user research (Part II)**